derricks/hirsute/manual.md

  </pre></code>

 * _collection_ << _object_ - appends the given object to the given collection.
 Note: collections can only contain one type of object
-* foreach _objectType_ - find every collection containing that type of object, and iterate through each one in turn.
+* foreach _objectType_ - find every collection that contains the type of object, and iterate through each one in turn.
 Takes a block that gets each item in turn

 <code><pre>
     a('user') {